Willicious/NeoLemmixEditor/README.txt

   www.lemmingsforums.net

-Visit the SuperLemmix board there for more information.
-My nickname there is WillLem.
+Visit the NeoLemmix board there for more information.

 Copyright: CC BY-NC 4.0 (2017)